CodeX-Academy-Official/mentor-wiki/level-orientation.md

 * Go over the level in a screen share and talk about a general "game-plan" for how to work through the badges.
 * Look at the project badge at the end of the level together.
 If the badge indicates, talk through a potential project to shoot for.
 Get the learner to commit to that project scope.
 Take some notes together and add those notes to the badge evidence when claiming the badge.
 * Discuss a plan for some potential "instructional videos" the learner can make to serve as portfolio pieces and evaluation videos.
+* Discuss a goal for completion of the level.
+Post that goal in the learner's channel as a reminder.

 ## Certified Front-End Developer